Welcome to today's edition of the Rush 24-7 podcast.

 It isn't possible.

-Data can be collected not denying that to suggest here that every American is actively being spied on in violation of the law that's not true either.
+Data can be collected not denying that, but to suggest here that every American is actively being spied on in violation in the law.

 That's what they're trying to convince as many people of as possible.